strongbox/strongbox-examples/hello-strongbox-nuget-mono/README.md

 ### Provide storage authentication (if needed)

-Strongbox using `Basic Authentication` to access storages by default, so you need to configure credentials in `<packageSourceCredentials>` section of `NuGet.config` file.
+Strongbox is using HTTP Basic Authentication to access storages by default, so you need to configure your credentials in the `<packageSourceCredentials>` section of your `NuGet.config` file.

-Finally your `NuGet.config` file should look like follows:
+Finally, your `NuGet.config` file should look like follows:

     $ cat .nuget/NuGet.config
     <?xml version="1.0" encoding="utf-8"?>